-This coffee filter planet Earth craft is great for Earth Day or a planets unit study.
+This coffee filter planet Earth craft is a great for Earth Day craft or a planets unit study.
 Our oldest was obsessed with planets a couple of years ago and we did a lot of crafts like this.
+This activity is a super easy and inexpensive craft to do with kids on Earth Day.

-I’m not a coffee drinker, tea is my thing, but I keep a supply of coffee filters with our craft supplies for fun crafts like this.
+I’m not a coffee drinker, tea is my thing, but I keep a supply of coffee filters with our craft supplies for fun crafts like this one.

 Supplies: